springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ### Use headings correctly

 The [HTML5 outline algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines) can't yet be relied on to convey information to users.
 Freely use HTML5 sectioning elements, but use headings to define the structure of your document.
-See our [HTML markup house style](https://github.com/springernature/frontend-playbook/blob/master/markup/house-style.md#follow-the-html-4-outline-model-for-heading-levels) for more information.
+In basic terms this means one H1 per page!
+See our [HTML markup house style](https://github.com/springernature/frontend-playbook/blob/master/markup/house-style.md#follow-the-html-4-outline-model-for-heading-levels) for more information on the outline algorithm and why we don't use multiple level one headings.

 Use an appropriate heading for each section.
 You can visually hide headings, but make sure they're still accessible to screen reader users.